eser/jsmake/README.md

 [![dependencies][dep-image]][dep-url]
 [![license][license-image]][license-url]

-This project is designed to function as a build tool especially for node.js applications.
+This project is designed to function as a task tool especially for node.js applications.

-## Why jsmake?
+## What is the jsmake?

-jsmake is a tool to simplify building or deploying your software components from its sources by executing user created directives listed in `makefile.js`.
+jsmake is a task tool allows running user-defined tasks declared in `makefile.js`.

-Apart from other tools like gulp, jsmake only concentrates on executing tasks.
-But it can *also* [interoperate with tools like gulp](samples/using-with-gulp-makefile.js).
-So it's the right tool if you have set of duties needs to be executed on your codebase.
+In other words, if you execute some commands or code to accomplish some tasks on your codebase, jsmake is the right tool to do it.

+With help of jsmake, project folder oriented tasks like building sources or deploying them on cloud can be done easily.

+jsmake is not a substitution for "build tools" like gulp.js.
+Apart from them, jsmake only concentrates on executing shell commands or user directives coded in JavaScript.
+So there are no pipelines, streams or plugins to be added as a dependency in `package.json`.

+Instead, jsmake is a complementary product for build tools.
+For example, it can [interoperate with tools like gulp](samples/using-with-gulp-makefile.js).

-As a build tool it offers,
+As a task tool it offers,

 - Tasks with prerequisites,
 - Async task execution with Promises,